CinTheDev/ThermalCamera/README.md

 Under the folder CAD_CaseV2/Export you'll find a bunch of .stl and .3mf files.
 The .3mf are project files from Prusa Slicer, and can be ignored if you don't have the exact same printer and exact same settings as the file dictates.

 The .stl files are the files you'll need, except for the Tripod_Connector.stl, which is optional.
-Start with printing the support first, as you'll need them right away when continuing with the components.
+Start with printing the supports first, as you'll need them right away when continuing with the components.

 If the supports are done and your components have arrived, you can go on with wiring while the rest of the case is still printing.